How to Fix the Alternate page with the proper Canonical tag

 Once you've indexed and pages are identified as problematic pages, review the canonical tags on each page.

-Step 2: Implement Correct Canonical Tags
+Step 2: Choose the Correct Canonical URL

-<link rel="canonical" href="https://www.example.com/preferred-page-url" />
+<link rel="canonical" href="https://www.example.com/canonical-page-url/" />

-Step 3: Validate Changes in the Google Search Console
+Step 4: Validate Changes in the Google Search Console

 Once you’ve implemented the changes, go back to Google Search Console: